NotJoeMartinez/APDL_Quality_Control/README.md

 ## Data Set
-In order to do this I'm first going to use a data set of hundreds of cat images from [this](https://github.com/ADlead/Dogs-Cats) repo that was intended to train a machine learning model to identify cats & dogs.
+In order to do this I'm first going to use a data set of 12,500 cat images from [this](https://github.com/ADlead/Dogs-Cats) repo that was intended to train a machine learning model to identify cats & dogs.
 Eventually I need to find a way to make this more realistic by using an existing dataset of chipsets that intentionally contains flawed images.

 ## Tool Set